opensearch-project/OpenSearch/README.md

 We officially began work on the new fork on January 21st, 2021.
 Since then, we've been removing non-Apache code and doing a full rename of the project.
 Feel free to take a look at what we've been up to, and then head over to the [Project Board](https://github.com/opensearch-project/OpenSearch/projects) to track initial release targets, or jump in and [start opening issues](https://github.com/opensearch-project/OpenSearch/issues/new/choose) or [contributing](https://github.com/opensearch-project/OpenSearch/blob/main/CONTRIBUTING.md).

-We'll update this page as the state of the project changes, so please check back frequently.

 ### Guiding Principles

 **Great software**.
 If it doesn’t solve your problems, everything else is moot.
 It’s going to be software you love to use.